OmSpring/Practice-projecs-/README.md

-how to calculate the yuga of a given year in python
+Python program that will  calculate the yuga of a given year